srampinogroup/srampinogroup.github.io/python.md

 jump directly to the except statement, and `percent` will not have a value.

-Just for reference hhe whole try pattern is as follows, but we seldom use it in its complete form except maybe in the main block to ensure every file is closed etc.
+Just for reference the whole try pattern is as follows, but we seldom use it in its complete form except maybe in the main block to ensure every file is closed etc.
 ```python